botprof/agv-examples/README.md

 Filename | Description
 -------- | -----------
-[diffdrive_GPS_EKF.py](diffdrive_GPS_EKF.py) | Simple EKF implementation for a differential drive vehicle with wheel encoders, an angular rate gyro, and GPS.
+[diffdrive_GNSS_EKF.py](diffdrive_GNSS_EKF.py) | Simple EKF implementation for a differential drive vehicle with wheel encoders, an angular rate gyro, and GNSS.

 ## Cite this Work